-- All staff are responsible for ensuring that they use and handle electrical equipment sensibly and safely - Any pupil or volunteer who handles electrical appliances does so under the supervision of the member of staff who so directs them - Any potential hazards will be reported to the Caretaker immediately - Permanently installed electrical equipment is connected through a dedicated isolator switch and adequately earthed - Only trained staff members can check plugs - Where necessary a portable appliance test (PAT) will be carried out by a competent person - All isolators switches are clearly marked to identify their machine - Electrical apparatus and connections will not be touched by wet hands and will only be used in dry conditions - Maintenance, repair, installation and disconnection work associated with permanently installed or portable electrical equipment is only carried out by a competent person
+- All staff are responsible for ensuring that they use and handle electrical equipment sensibly and safely. - Staff are discouraged from bringing in their own personal electrical equipment as this hasn't been adequately tested. - Any pupil or volunteer who handles electrical appliances does so under the supervision of the member of staff who directs them - Any potential hazards will be reported to the Caretaker immediately - Permanently installed electrical equipment is connected through a dedicated isolator switch and adequately earthed - Only trained staff members can check plugs - Where necessary, a portable appliance test (PAT) will be carried out by a competent person - All isolator switches are clearly marked to identify their machine - Electrical apparatus and connections will not be touched by wet hands and will only be used in dry conditions - Maintenance, repair, installation and disconnection work associated with permanently installed or portable electrical equipment is only carried out by a competent person